Who Inherits in Idaho When There's No Will?

-- The decedent is survived by his parent(s) but no spouse or descendants: His parents inherit his entire estate.
+- The decedent is survived by their parents but no spouse or descendants: Their parents inherit their entire estate.

-The decedent's estate will pass to his grandparents, siblings, nieces, nephews then cousins if he is not survived by a spouse, his parents or any descendants.
-In the unlikely event that none of these people are living, his entire estate will escheat or go to the state of Idaho.
+The decedent's estate will pass to their grandparents, siblings, nieces, nephews then cousins if they are not survived by a spouse, parents or any descendants.
+In the unlikely event that none of these people are living, their entire estate will escheat or go to the state of Idaho.

 What Will You Inherit From an Idaho Intestate Estate?

-You won't inherit if your relative owed debts at the time of his death that exceeds the value of his probate property.
+You won't inherit if your relative owed debts at the time of his death that exceeds the value of their probate property.
 All debts and taxes must be paid first before inheritances are distributed.
-Relatives receive shares only of what is left over.
+Relatives receive shares only of what is leftover.
 When this happens, the estate is said to be "insolvent."

 Consult with an Idaho probate attorney if you are unsure of your legal rights as an intestate heir.